VUKOZ-OEL/3d-forest-classic/sourceCode/README.txt

 created by: Jan trochta j.trochta@gmail.com

 INSTALLATION
-	For successfull compilation  from source are needed those libraries:
+	For successful compilation from source are needed those libraries:
+	Qt 5.x, Eigen, Boost, Flann, libLAS, VTK 9.x, PCL > 1.11.

+	For Linux OSs, you can download compiled libraries from official Linux repositories (e.g. using apt, dnf...).

-	PCL 1.6 and Qt 4.8 with all dependencies (VTK, Eigen, Boost, Flann) or You can use already comlided libraries which are attached in compiled application.
+	For Windows OSs, you can use already compiled libraries which are attached in compiled application.
-	Application was build with mingw-w64
+	Application was build with mingw-w64.

-	For installation of compiled application only unzip into the folder you want (c:/3DForest) and launch app with 3dforest.exe file.
+	Or you can install compiled application only unzip into the folder you want (c:/3DForest) and launch app with 3dforest.exe file.